 Top FREE VPS Hosting Companies to start a website right away

-Most of the VPS options we’ve collected here provide free VPS hosting that is worth the time of day for small business owners and entrepreneurs in 2022.
+Most of the VPS options we’ve collected here provide free VPS hosting worth the time of day for small business owners and entrepreneurs in 2023.

-There are also a few “almost free” options on this list that more than make up for their lack of a completely free VPS package.
+There are also a few “almost free” options that are more than make up for their lack of a completely free VPS package.

-Right off the bat, this free cloud server has reputation and longevity going for it. x10Hosting has been around for well over ten years and is still thriving.
-It is a free Linux VSP that offers one IP address and works with a 512 MB RAM.
+This free cloud server has a reputation and longevity right off the bat. x10Hosting has been around for well over ten years and is still thriving.
+It is a free Linux VSP that offers one IP address and works with 512 MB RAM.

-As expected, this being a free VPS server, x10Hosting’s offering does not offer some of the highest control and performance functionalities, something that will be missed by more experienced users.
+As expected, this being a free VPS server, x10Hosting’s offering does not offer some of the highest control and performance functionalities, which will be missed by more experienced users.

-However, with this package, you will get access to a user-friendly website builder and single-click installation for web software.
+However, you will get access to a user-friendly website builder and single-click installation for web software with this package.

-This hosting service is designed for blazing speed and simplicity of use, thanks to its Single Hop architecture. x10Hosting’s free VPS option offers unlimited storage and bandwidth.
+Thanks to its Single Hop architecture, this hosting service is designed for blazing speed and simplicity of use. x10Hosting’s free VPS option offers unlimited storage and bandwidth.
 It also has cPanel incorporation, PHP, and MySQL presence.

-Thanks to its 100% cloud SSD servers, it is impressively stable and serves its users a total of over 12 million web pages monthly, while hosting more than 122 million in the same time frame.
+Thanks to its 100% cloud SSD servers, it is impressively stable and serves its users over 12 million web pages monthly while hosting more than 122 million in the same time frame.

 Whether you’re of the “free Linux VPS” or the “free VPS Windows” persuasion, this free VPS is compatible with either kind of user.
-Established in 2013, VPSWALA has not been around for a very long time.
+Established in 2013, VPSWALA has not been around for long.

-This hosting company provides hosting to thousands of customer websites from 15 data centers around the world.
+This hosting company provides hosting to thousands of customer websites from 15 data centers worldwide.

-Unlike some other free VPS services, VPSWALA offers root access along with a fully custom control panel.
-From here, users can turn on, off, and reboot their servers, uninstall and reinstall a different OS and software scripts, as well as have access to the server’s performance stats.
+Unlike some other free VPS services, VPSWALA offers root access and a fully custom control panel.
+From here, users can turn on, off, and reboot their servers, uninstall and reinstall different OS and software scripts, and have access to the server’s performance stats.

 This VPS utilizes a 30 GB SSD hardware from Intel for storage.
 It also provides 2 CPU cores, 1TB bandwidth, 2GB of RAM, and one IP address.
 With this VPS, you also get one free domain and free SSL.

-VSPWALA’s excellent 24/7 support, reliability, and dependence on KVM and Stack, as well as its promise not to ever oversell their virtual machines makes it attractive to students, web developers, and small business owners.
+VSPWALA’s excellent 24/7 support, reliability, and dependence on KVM and Stack and its promise not to ever oversell their virtual machines make it attractive to students, web developers, and small business owners.